davidwagura/Vervebridge/README.md

 ## Contributing

 If you like the app and want to help make it even better, you can!
-We'd love to have your help fixing bugs, adding new features, or just making it look nicer.
+I would love to have your help fixing bugs, adding new features, or just making it look nicer.
 Here's how you can get started:

 1. Click the "Fork" button at the top of the page to make your own copy of the code.

 2. Make your changes to the code on your computer, using whatever tools you like.

-3. When you're done, you can send us your changes by clicking the "Pull Request" button.
-We'll review them and, if everything looks good, we'll add them to the app!
+3. When you're done, you can your changes by clicking the "Pull Request" button.
+I'll review them and, if everything looks good, I'll add them to the app!